 It is also important that you not only eat less, but make healthier food choices.
 Eating fast food like French fries or drinking sugary soft drinks robs your body of vital nutrients and fills it up with empty calories.
 Instead, choose fruits, vegetables, lean proteins and whole grains.
 Eat several small meals throughout the day.
 Be aware of your snacking rituals – if you find yourself reaching for chips every time you turn on the TV, try to engage in another activity or eat something that is high in protein.
 Or better yet, turn off the TV and go for a walk around your neighborhood.

 If you are struggling with your diet, you may benefit from seeing our nutritionist.
 A nutritionist can evaluate your diet and help ensure each food you eat is full of the nutrients your body needs – and none of the extras that contribute to weight gain.
-At Live Healthy MD we are forturnate to have an excellent registered dietician that is not only very knowledgable but WLS but is also a WLS patient and understand very clearly the struggles that our patients go through.
+At Live Healthy MD we are fortunate to have an excellent registered dietician that is very knowledgable and has worked in the surgical weight loss field for a decade.
+She understands very clearly the struggles that our patients go through.
 If you have any questions please send them a message through our “ASK THE EXPERT”